rrenode/craftworkgames.github.io/docs/features/tiled/tiled.md

 # Tiled
 The `MonoGame.Extended.Tiled` library loads and renders maps created with the popular [Tiled Map Editor](http://www.mapeditor.org/).

-Tiled is an [open sourced](https://github.com/bjorn/tiled) general purpose tile map editor for all tile-based games, such as RPGs, platformers or Breakout clones.
-Tiled lets you easily design and view tile maps, and through the `Monogame.Extended.Tiled` package, you can load and display a map generated with Tiled in MonoGame
+Tiled is an [open sourced](https://github.com/bjorn/tiled) general purpose tile map editor for all tile-based games, such as RPGs or platformers.

 # Using the TiledMap in your game

-The Tiled Assets used in the documentation can be downloaded [Here](./assets.zip)
+The Assets used in the documentation can be downloaded [Here](./assets.zip)

 ## Installation
-To load a TiledMap into your project, you first need to add it to your `ContentManager`, and in order to compile the tile map for use in `MonoGame` you must add a reference to the pipeline tool.
+o load a TiledMap into your project, you first need to add it to your `ContentManager`, and to compile the tilemap for use in `MonoGame` you must add a reference to the pipeline tool.
 Instructions to do so can be found [Here](/docs/getting-started/installation)

 [MonoGame.Extended.Tiled](https://www.nuget.org/packages/MonoGame.Extended.Tiled/) is distributed via NuGet packages.
 You can add the NuGet package to your C# project through your IDE of choice (Visual Studio, Xamarin Studio, Rider, etc) or through the Command Line Interface (CLI) using the dotnet command.
 ```